-But why is it so important to show the online shoppers what they are looking for?
+But why is it essential to show online shoppers what they are looking for?

-Why Site Search is the key to acquire and retain customers?
+Is Site Search the key to acquiring and retaining customers?

-Not all shoppers on your eCommerce website come looking for a product they have already thought of.
-While many shoppers know what they want to buy, you’ll find some are impulsive shoppers.
-Some of them just finished chatting with a friend who’s referred you, and that’s why they are on your site out of curiosity.
-Some love browsing through your product categories, while others are simply comparing products (and this means they might have come from a competitor, or they may have clicked through an ad or a banner within Google or Amazon.
-Read more on different types of Searches).
+Not all shoppers on your ecommerce website come looking for a product they have already thought of.
+While many shoppers know what they want, some are impulsive shoppers.
+Some of them just finished chatting with a friend who's referred you, and that's why they are on your site out of curiosity.
+Some love browsing through your product categories, while others simply compare products (which means they might have come from a competitor or clicked through an ad or a banner within Google or Amazon.)

-30% of all shoppers use the site search within your eCommerce store.
-Interestingly, half of the people who use site search end up buying something on your site – which means a conversion rate of 50% for the cohort of people who search.
-This makes it more important for you to retain your shoppers and have them coming back for more.
+30% of all shoppers use the site search within your ecommerce store.
+Interestingly, half of the people who use site search end up buying something on your Site – which means a conversion rate of 50% for the cohort of people who search.
+This makes it more vital for you to retain your shoppers and have them coming back for more.

-Before we establish the importance of Site Search for eCommerce, let us look at a couple of instances where a poorly designed search system can have some disastrous consequences.
+Before establishing the importance of Site Search for ecommerce, let us look at a few instances where a poorly designed search system can have disastrous consequences.